jdoleary/Spellmasons/docs/TasksCurrent.md

 ## 2023.01.11
 - send Val gifs for new sounds
 - bug: Got "you cannot move while casting" but I was able to move anyway
-- save is broken on Electron build.
-Prompt is not supported
-    - prompt nor confirm are supported, use jprompt instead
-        - make jPrompt a global so svelte can use it (and you have to use forceShow so it'll show in menu)
 - **IMPORTANT**: HOW DOES DIFFICULTY SCALE WITH A TON OF PLAYERS

 ## Brad Feedback